Constellation-Labs/documentation-hub/validate/setup-guides/do/create-droplet.md

 **IMPORTANT**

 In the video NetMet creates a Droplet for **$40/USD** per month.
-At the time of the video series creation, this was the recommended Droplet size intended to run your Node on a *single* Hypergraph cluster.
-This has been updated to a **$96/USD** droplet, that meets the necessary specifications for running the required Hypergraph and metagraph on your new Node.
+At the time of the video series creation, this was the recommended Droplet size intended to run your node on a *single* Hypergraph cluster.
+This has been updated to a **$96/USD** droplet, that meets the necessary specifications for running the required Hypergraph and metagraph on your new node.
 Please take note of this while watching the YouTube series.

 If you choose the watch the YouTube Series, it is highly recommended to watch the entire series from the beginning.
 :::

 ## SSH Key Generation Series - **Video 4a** by NetMet.

 Video 4a describes building a VPS on Digital Ocean.
-You should have your [SSH keys created](/validate/validator/ssh-keys) prior to initialing the creation and deployment of your Constellation Network Validator Node on Digital Ocean.
+You should have your [SSH keys created](/validate/validator/ssh-keys) prior to initialing the creation and deployment of your Constellation Network Validator node on Digital Ocean.

 Please **like** and **subscribe** to support NetMet's work, and be alerted to new content specifically applied to Constellation Network in the future.